-2023 Bold Text Guide to MAP Pricing Graphic
+2025 Bold Text Guide to MAP Pricing Graphic

-The 2024 Guide to MAP Pricing (Minimum Advertised Price)
+The 2025 Guide to MAP Pricing (Minimum Advertised Price)

 What is MAP Pricing?

-MAP pricing is intended to protect all parties in a transaction: the brand, the retailer, and the consumer.
-By maintaining stable, predictable profit margins, brands can continue developing high-quality products.
-That, in turn, gives retailers a level playing field through which they (either through e-commerce, physical stores, or mail-order catalogs) can sell the products to consumers.
+The main goal of MAP pricing is to create stable profit margins and protect brand value, which benefits the brand, the retailer, and the consumer.
 If retailers cannot have stable margins, then they pressure the brand to lower the wholesale cost, causing a reduction in quality.
 If the brand doesn’t lower the cost, then the retailers stop carrying the products.
-Either of these two possible consequences can negatively affect consumers by offering less selection and sometimes poorer quality, perhaps even dangerous, products.
+Both consequences can negatively affect consumers by providing less selection and sometimes poor-quality, perhaps even dangerous, products.

 A user on their iPhone using the Amazon app to shop for pet gates